cybergavin/nutanix_vm_create/README.md

 - prism_user        # An account with permissions to provision on the cluster
 - prism_password    # The account's password.
 Do NOT store this in the clear.
 Use ansible vault or an external vault.
 - cluster_name      # Name of the nutanix cluster on which VMs will be created
-- vm_data_tsv       # Relative path and name of the tilde-separated-values file containing details of the VMs to be deployed
+- vm_data_csv       # Relative path and name of the comma-separated-values file containing details of the VMs to be deployed
 - global_debug      # Global Debug flag